 New research from the Icahn School of Medicine at Mount Sinai Hospital in New York City, NY, has now revealed that individuals who follow a mostly plant-based diet have a significantly reduced likelihood of developing heart failure.

-First study author Dr. Kyla Lara and her colleagues presented their findings at the American Heart Association’s Scientific Sessions 2017, held in Anaheim, CA.
+First study author Dr. Kyla Lara and her colleagues presented their findings at the

 The scientists analyzed the medical data of 15,569 participants in the Reasons for Geographic and Racial Differences in Stroke longitudinal study, involving both white and black U.S. adults over 45 years of age.